KevinVanSlyke/Cellular_Automaton_Filtration_Simulation/README.md

 4) dustfilePillCount.txt
 At each timestep:
-# of ptcls within pillBox around each pore
+Number of ptcls within pillBox around each pore

 5) poresBlocked.txt
 ID of pore blocked, time of blockage